I want to know if you will risk looking like a fool, for love, for your dream, for the adventure of being alive. (Oriah Mountain Dreamer)

 In the weeks that followed the initial news, opportunities began coming my way.
 Some self-created, some coincidental.
 Perhaps the ‘law of attraction’ in action.
 Or the universe going, ‘you’ve worked hard, here’s a little encouragement’.

-I decided to run more Helen in Wonderlust Tours to Uganda, Rwanda and the DRC, as well as Tanzania and Zanzibar.
+I decided to run more Rock My Adventure tours to Uganda, Rwanda and the DRC, as well as Tanzania and Zanzibar.
 I worked around the clock to put these two new tours together.
 I also got requests for a couple of private tours.

 My tours are an extension of my blog.
 I take a lot of pride in them and design the itineraries to be as immersive and experiential as possible.
 My tours are quite different from most of the other tours out there.
-I want to show people the Africa that I love.
-Warts and all.
+I want to show people the Africa that I lknow and ove.

 A couple of weeks ago, I got offered my first paid travel campaign, which I am really, really excited about.
 It just shows you that eventually, hard work pays off, so if any of you are in the same position, don’t give up!